openwdl/wdl/versions/development/SPEC.md

 }
 ```

 The array of `File`s returned is the set of files found by the bash expansion of the glob string relative to the task's execution directory and in the same order.
-It's evaluated in the context of the bash shell installed in the docker image running the task.
+It's evaluated in the context of the bash shell installed in the container running the task.

 In other words, you might think of `glob()` as finding all of the files (but not the directories) in the same order as would be matched by running `echo <glob>` in bash from the task's execution directory.